 First, let’s define what the terms “passive enrollment” and “active enrollment” mean.

 - Passive enrollment: Employees’ previous coverages (or waivers) roll over into the next year unless they make a change during OE.
-When the employee logs into Maxwell if they previously enrolled in or waived the product, it will be “Selected” as enrolled or waived again.
+When the employee logs into Maxwell if they previously enrolled in or waived the product, it will be added to their cart as enrolled or waived again.
 Coverage levels, volumes, beneficiaries, and PCP information will also roll over where applicable.
 The employee can make a change to their elections, or to the product itself (example: to remove a covered dependent who is no longer eligible).

 - Active enrollment: Employees must take action to enroll in or waive products.
 This is regardless of their coverage from the previous year.
-The products will not be pre-selected based on their coverage history.
+The products will not be auto-enrolled based on their coverage history.
 If an employee does not take any action during OE, their existing coverage will end at the end of the current plan year.
 It will not automatically carry over into the next plan year.

 Why passive and active enrollments are set up on a per-product basis